AKPWebDesign/react-electron-typescript-firebase-boilerplate/README.md

 `yarn start:prebuilt`: Builds the app for deployment and begins serving it on localhost:3000 statically.
 `yarn start:prebuilt:electron`: Same as above, additionally opening the Electron wrapper in development mode.
 `yarn lint`: Lints each subproject.
-`yarn build`: Compiles all TypeScript in each subproject.
+`yarn build`: Builds the React app and Cloud Functions.
 `yarn test`: Runs tests on the React portion of the app.
 `yarn serve`: Serves the React build folder on localhost:3000.